Stephen Oluwole Awokoya: Early life

 Awokoya attended Yaba College of Higher Education as one of the first batch of students of the school.
 After completing his studies at Yaba, he chose a career in teaching.
 He was a teacher at St Andrews College, Oyo and also at Abeokuta Grammar School.
-After the end of World War II, he became the pioneer principal of Molusi College, Ijebu-igbo.
+After the end of World War II, he became the pioneer principal of Molusi College, Ijebu Igbo.
 The College was a community sanctioned project but had opposition amongst officials in the education board.
 However, the community rallied around and opened the school in 1949.
 After Awokoya left to join the western Assembly, a new principal, Tai Solarin, was chosen to lead the school.

 In between, he went to Great Britain and obtained a BSc at the University of London.
 While in London, he became enthralled with African students who saw education and nationalism as convoluted ideas.

 Politics

 During the colonial era, a legislative amendment by Governor Sir John Macpherson, threw open avenues for indigenous rule by 1951.

 Awokoya joined politics and by 1952, he was made a minister of education.
-In July 1952, his position on education became public when he presented a white paper for free and compulsory universal primary education, the report was largely kowtowing to the lines of the Action Group's electoral promises.
+In July 1952, his position on education became public when he presented a white paper for free and compulsory universal primary education, the report was largely following the lines of the Action Group's electoral promises.
 Today there are still questions about his role in drafting the policy.
 Though, his vital role as one of the four major originators of the educational policies is not disputed.
 Claims that he was the lead architect have led to some arguments proving otherwise.